 Pros and cons

 Perhaps the biggest downside to staying at the Lotte Hotel is that you’ll be missing out on a truly authentic Vietnamese experience.
-If that’s what you’re looking for, I highly recommend the Reverie Saigon located just a few blocks away.
+If that’s what you’re looking for, I highly recommend The Reverie Saigon located just a few blocks away.

 Pros